August 24,2020 Mary E. Head went home to be with the Lord peacefully in the arms of her youngest son, Glen Head in her home.

 At 99 mother was still so strong physically.
 She would do exercises and would walk all she could to stay fit.
 With every visit to mother's home you were always guaranteed to have a sweet visit and you could relax in the arms of a mother who cared.
 She was always there to listen, help and give advice if called upon but would never interfere with our lives unless it was to help us.
 The touch of her hand would always sooth us and phone call with mother would help our day go smoother.

 She is preceded in death by her husband of 56 years, Clarence Mathis Head; mother, Ina Susan Williams; father, Benjamin Franklin Bain; son, Billy head; daughter, Emma Jean Silver; sister, Lounette Crossno and brother, Burl Bain.

 She is survived by sons, Robert (Joan) Head and Glen Head; daughters, Patricia Woodard, Jane Stinson and Diana (Raymon) Adams; 11 grandchildren, Angela Kagay, Cristy Siltman, Mick Woodard, Lisa Anderson, Tricia Whitaker, Shelly Estep, Wendy Smith, Kelly Schimmel, Jennifer Buford, Johnny Adams and Steve Silver; 29 great grandchildren and 16 great great grandchildren.

 The memories of mother will forever fill our hearts and with each passing day we will be getting closer and closer to seeing and being with our precious mother again and being with our Lord and Savior, Jesus Christ.

 In lieu of flowers, please make memorial donations to American Heart Association.

-To plant a tree in memory of Mary Head, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Mary Head, please visit our Tree Store